MFrly/zaverecny-projekt/README.md

 2.Branching Storylines & Choices
 ---------------------------------
-The game heavily emphasizes player choice.
+The game heavily changes on player choice.
 Talking to different characters and choosing different options can drastically change the outcomes of each day.

 3.Puzzle & Quest System
 ---------------------------------